tensorworksio/cgrad/README.md

 ## TODO

 ### Bug
-- Anonymous tensor Segfault when using recursive tensor_free
+- tensor with > 1 parent segfault when using recursive tensor_free -> use smalloc for tensor as well

 ### Features
+- polymorphic iterator range_iterator >< array_iterator
 - Reduce operator for specific axes
 - Matmul operator as a combination of sum, add and reshape ideally
 - Pooling operators